DmitrySharabin/mavo-flashcard-study-app/README.md

    **Bad** Answer → Rank = 0 (the card moves at the beginning), **Good** Answer → Rank = Rank + 1 (the card doesn't move), **Great** Answer → Rank = Rank + 2 (the card moves at the end).

+## License

+The content of this repository is licensed under a [MIT License](https://opensource.org/licenses/MIT).